masterteam-ntua/master-team-website/_pages/people.md

         <h3 class="mt-5 mb-3 colored-main">
-          Chair of the Special Interdepartmental Committee
+          Chair of the Studies Committee
         </h3>
         <p>
           <a href="" data-toggle="modal" data-target="#nikita-modal">Konstantina Nikita</a>, MEng, MD, PhD, Professor, School of Electrical and Computer